 More personnel changes came as the group’s appeal started to dwindle as music tastes changed.
 Their last hit was "Pandora's Box" in 1975 and the band finally broke up in 1977.
 Their move into progressive rock was mirrored by others whose success unfortunately over shadowed PH to a greater extent.
 The band’s name like many of their songs is rather an enigma and often either mis-spelt as in Procol Harem or mistakenly thought to mean "Far From (beyond) These Things" in Latin.
 The correct Latin translation of "beyond these things" is Procul His.

-In the ensuing years the band has reformed many times but sadly BJ Wilson died in 1991.
+In the ensuing years the band reformed many times but sadly BJ Wilson died in 1991.
 In 1999 the band played an open-air gig with the New London Sinfonia in Guildford, UK.
 Procol Harem resumed a limited touring schedule in 2005, with Josh Phillips replacing Fisher on Hammond, leaving Brooker as the only original performing member.
-They continue to perform throughout the world and remain extremely popular on the retro circuit.
+They continued to perform throughout the world and remain extremely popular on the retro circuit.